-Interactive, 3D Graphics: We're clearly very proud of this feature, introduced in Version 3.0.
-Nearly all images of objects in space, whether curves, surfaces or solids can be manipulated allowing the student to better understand the illustration.
+Interactive, 3D Graphics: Introduced in Version 3.0, nearly all images of objects in space, whether curves, surfaces or solids can be manipulated allowing the student to better understand the illustration.
 The video below gives a short demonstration of some of what the reader is capable of doing.

 A few notes about these graphics: